Don't Tell the Dog: Recording and production

+Themes

+Don't Tell the Dog contains various references to childhood loss, breakups, and unprocessed guilt, and Marriott used the writing process to vocalize feelings he had been unable to process during therapy.
+The album's title took its name from an incident involving a childhood move in which his dog Jasper had been left behind.
+The cover featured a clay model of Jasper.

+In an interview with Brig News, Marriott described the emotions that had driven his album, and how they manifested in his lyrics.
+"It feels like there is an intrinsic part of my brain that has always been built towards making other people feel emotions and how important that is for me," he stated. "['How Could I Say No'] is quite specifically about, how could I be a person that has that feeling and the fear of losing that.
+What if I get to a point where I can’t do that anymore?
+What if the negative side of it outweighs that at some point?
+I feel like I would feel incredibly lost.
+That song is about how no matter how bad it can be in the public eye, where you see every flaw you have, and every little feeling you have about yourself when you look in the mirror being amplified by people, how could I ever say no to this opportunity?"

+Release and reception

+Commercial performance

 The album's lead single, "I Don't Want to Live Like This", charted at No. 67 on the UK singles chart and No. 1 on the UK Singles Downloads Chart.
-He released a grunge track, "Toothache", in March 2025, which he had written in the green room at Chalk in Brighton about a childhood dental problem he ignored due to his apathy towards pain.
-A music video for the track featured Marriott visiting a cheap dentist.
-He released a further track, the indie folk track "It's Only Love", in May 2025, which was accompanied by a folk horror–inspired video featuring an axe throwing Marriott bringing scarecrow couples to life.
+He released the grunge track, "Toothache", as the album's second single in March 2025.
+He released a third single in May 2025, the indie folk track "It's Only Love", which was accompanied by a folk horror–inspired video featuring an axe throwing Marriott bringing scarecrow couples to life.
 He picked the track as a single to represent the second half of the album.
-Just before the album was released, "Something's Wrong" entered the UK singles chart update at No. 97.
-"Plasticine" was also considered for single release; that track discussed his childhood hobby of making claymation models to process his loneliness.
+"Something's Wrong" entered the UK singles chart update at No. 97.

-Don't Tell the Dog was released on 13 June 2025.
-Its tracks contained references to childhood loss, breakups, and unprocessed guilt, and Marriott used the writing process to vocalise feelings he had been unable to get out during therapy.
-The album's cover featured a clay model of his childhood dog Jasper and its title took its name from an incident involving a childhood move in which the dog had been left behind.
-Among its tracks were "Limbs", a raw track he purposefully left unfinished to evoke sounding broken, and "Food Poisoning", a track about denial.
-The Line of Best Fit wrote that the album "splits like a vinyl record: Side A filled with narrative vignettes, Side B drifting into uncertainty".

-The album was promoted with a string of in-store appearances and charted at No. 1 on the UK Albums Chart, beating albums by Sabrina Carpenter and Oasis.
+Don't Tell the Dog was released on 13 June 2025. and charted at No. 1 on the UK Albums Chart, beating albums by Sabrina Carpenter and Oasis.
 It also topped the Official Vinyl Albums Chart and the Official Record Store Chart.
+The album was promoted with a string of in-store appearances.

+Critical reception

-The Line of Best Fit was struck by how deeply Marriott was willing to excavate and described the album as "jagged, unvarnished, and quietly devastating".
+Max Gayler from The Line of Best Fit wrote that the album "splits like a vinyl record: Side A filled with narrative vignettes, Side B drifting into uncertainty".
+Gayler was struck by how deeply Marriott was willing to excavate and described the album as "jagged, unvarnished, and quietly devastating".
 The Official Charts Company described the album as "playful yet profound" and "anchored by Marriott's signature introspective lyricism and theatrical flair", and wrote that its blue dog artwork was "a symbol of the album's balance between personal chaos and creative clarity".